 - Folding arms – implying angry.

-- Slouching in seat – implying bored, relaxed.
+- Slouching in the seat – implying bored, relaxed.

 - Hunching-over – implying passive, insecure.

 - Sitting on the edge of the seat – implying anxious o nervous.

 - When the volume is too high, listeners feel you are pushy.

 - When fast people may not hear you.

 - When too low, you may seem shy, nervous or unassertive.

 - Depending on listener’s speech, and mood e.g. if one speaks softly because of confidentiality, you do the same

 - Because communication is a two-way listening is important.

 - Listen carefully and make meaningful eye contact.